jupyterlab/jupyterlab/galata/README.md

   ]
 ```

-- The second way to customize the reports is to override the default text report builder (`defaultBuildMarkdownTable`) and Vega-Lite graph builder (`defaultBuildReportGraphConfig`) of `BenchmarkReporter` class in a sub-class and then use it as a reporter in `playwright.config.js` file.
+- The second way to customize the reports is to override the default text report factory (`defaultTextReportFactory`) and Vega-Lite graph config factory (`defaultVegaLiteConfigFactory`) of `BenchmarkReporter` class in a sub-class and then use it as a reporter in `playwright.config.js` file.

 ## Reference Image Captures